paulrobertlloyd/paulrobertlloyd/MANUAL.md

 This is my user manual, a quick way to know a little about me and how I like to work.

-A living document, it was last updated on 27 August 2023.
+This is a living document that was last updated on 4 September 2023.

 ## Working hours